-Netflix 'Dark' a mind-bending fairy tale worth watching
+Netflix's 'Dark' is a mind-bending fairy tale worth watching

 The dream-like mood of the show feels even more dire when Jonas joins his friends in the middle of the night to hang out in the forest near a cave.

 Of course, the cave is much more than a cave, and the more episodes you watch of "Dark" the more you realize nothing is as it appears.
-The series feels a lot like an original Brother Grimm's fairy tale with the same kind of horror, violence and morality lessons.
+The series feels a lot like an original Brothers Grimm fairy tale with the same kind of horror, violence and morality lessons.

 High tech vs. low tech